HOW OUR LAWYERS HELP YOU RESPOND TO DRUG AND TRAFFICKING CHARGES

 Trafficking or manufacturing methamphetamines or amphetamines can, upon conviction, result in a sentence up to 25 years depending on the amounts involved.

 The sentences are clearly serious and no one facing risk of imprisonment should proceed without legal advice and representation.
 Sentencing issues are complex and constantly evolving.
 We stay on top of all the complexities.
 The lawyers at Hines law firm understand how to manage the risk of conviction and, even on conviction, how to minimize a sentence imposed.
-For example, our lawyers have the expertise to understand how an accused can, upon conviction, be sentenced less than the mandatory minimum sentence.
-The factors taken into account can be complex and require careful consideration of the law as well as precise argument.
+For example, our Atlanta drug crime lawyer have the expertise to understand how an accused can, upon conviction, be sentenced less than the mandatory minimum sentence.
+The factors taken into account can be complex and require careful consideration of the law as well as precise argument

 What Should You Do If You’ve Been Charged With A Drug Offense In Atlanta?

-Legal expertise aside, the Atlanta Drug Crimes attorneys at Hines law firm understand and apply — every day — the tactics and strategies to manage the complex scientific and legal issues involved in drug-related charges.
+Legal expertise aside, the Atlanta drug crime lawyer at Hines law firm understand and apply — every day — the tactics and strategies to manage the complex scientific and legal issues involved in drug-related charges.
 We also know how to negotiate appropriate resolutions in cases of potential liability to protect your rights as an accused.
 Don’t face drug charges alone; let our lawyers help by contacting us at 770-800-2000